neasher1/403-Forbidden-Bypass/readme.md

 - Path Encoding & Manipulation: It attempts different encoded paths and appends characters like ?, %20, /..;/ to the URLs to test access.

 - Wordlist Testing (Optional): If a wordlist is provided, the script will apply all bypass techniques to each path in the wordlist, testing one path at a time.

+- 200 Status Logging: Any request that returns a 200 status code is printed in green and saved to 200-outputs.txt (or your specified output file) to retain results for easy review.

 - Output: The tool outputs HTTP response codes and sizes for each request, which can be reviewed to see if access was granted to previously forbidden paths.